10 Best 12AX7 Tubes: The Good, Bad, and Epic

 Best 12AX7 Tubes

-Each manufacturer produces a 12AX7 that is its own, and each one has strengths and weaknesses.
+Each manufacturer produces a 12AX7 that is their own, and each one has strengths and weaknesses.
 Some are darker sounding while others are bright.

 Some are noisy while others are not.
-So I have created a comparison chart below with some reviews on what I feel these tube brands bring to the table.
+So I have created a comparison chart below based on what I feel these different tube brands bring to the table.

-I chose these versions because they are some of the best 12AX7/ECC83 tubes on the market.
+I chose these offerings because they are some of the best 12AX7 tubes on the market.
 They are still affordable and easy to get.
-You will find recommendations for both instrument amplifiers and HIFI applications.
+You will find recommendations for both instrument amplifiers, phase inverter position, and HIFI applications.

 This model is warmer sounding than other 12AX7 and is great if you are looking for a darker tone.
-If you have a harsh or bright sound, this version will tame that harshness.
+If you have a harsh or bright sound, this version will tame all of that.

 The low microphonics of this tube and gain structure make this a perfect choice.
 Especially for guitar amps in the more aggressive realms.